Klaeser-Homelab/Voyagr/README.md

 `npm run dev` in /backend starts backend on 3001.
 The backend will error if you have not built the Database or it is not currently running in Docker Desktop.
 The backend uses a Node.js web framework called Express.
 Sequalize is used as a Node.js Object-Relational Manager to interact with the database with types.

 ### Deployment
 Voyagr is deployed to self-hosted docker containers running on Proxmox.
 The deployment is configured using GitHub Actions configured in `.github/workflows/deploy.yaml`.
 Dockerfiles that build the layers of the containers and a docker-compose file that configures the services run in the container.
-Environment variables are configured in a .env file on the developer's machine and on the Proxmox build server that hydrates the environment variables for the containers that host the website.
+Environment variables are created in deploy.yaml and passed to the buildtime for the frontend and runtime for the backend.
+For development, .env files must be configured in both the frontend and backend directories.
+See .env.backend.example and .env.frontend.example for guidance since actual .env files are not in source control for security.